edsq/eds-notes/md_notebooks/pwg_presentation_02-08-2023_part1.md

 <!-- #region slideshow={"slide_type": "notes"} -->
 This file is written in `.toml` format, which stands for [Tom's Obvious Minimal Language](https://toml.io/en/).

-The `tool.pdm` table is empty, although we'll add things here later on.

 The `project` table contains the metadata needed to install our project.
 Its values thus far were set by the options we chose while running `pdm init`.

 The `build-system` section tells the build frontend (e.g. `pip`) what build backend to use - the build backend is what will actually create the distribution artifacts (wheels and sdists), which we'll see later.
 See [PEP 517](https://peps.python.org/pep-0517/) for more information.